Zushi-Hayama Station

 Zushi-Hayama Station (逗子・葉山駅, Zushi-Hayama-eki) is a railway station on the Keikyu Zushi Line in Zushi, Kanagawa, Japan, operated by the private railway operator Keikyu.
+This station comes last in an alphabetical list of Japanese railway stations (Abashiri Station in Hokkaido is first).

 Lines

-Zushi·Hayama Station is the southern terminus of the Keikyu Zushi Line, and is located 5.9 km from the junction at Kanazawa-hakkei Station, and 46.8 km from Shinagawa Station in Tokyo.
+Zushi-Hayama Station is the southern terminus of the Keikyu Zushi Line, and is located 5.9 km from the junction at Kanazawa-hakkei Station, and 46.8 km from Shinagawa Station in Tokyo.

 Station layout

-Zushi·Hayama Station has a single side platform serving bi-directional traffic.
+Zushi-Hayama Station has a single side platform serving bi-directional traffic.

 Platforms

 History

-Zushi·Hayama Station opened on 2 February 1985.
+Zushi-Hayama Station opened on 2 February 1985.

-Zushi·Hayama station was renamed from Shinzushi Station (新逗子駅, Shinzushi-eki) on 14 March 2020.
+Zushi-Hayama Station was renamed from Shinzushi Station (新逗子駅, Shinzushi-eki) on 14 March 2020.
 The name was changed to reflect the station's location near Hayama, a popular commuter and seaside resort town.

-Keikyū introduced station numbering to its stations on 21 October 2010; Zushi·Hayama Station was assigned station number KK53.
+Keikyū introduced station numbering to its stations on 21 October 2010; Zushi-Hayama Station was assigned station number KK53.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 22,990 passengers daily.